 We will be revising the key basic skills of mathematics this term, including: place value, addition, subtraction, multiplication, division as well as fractions, decimals and percentages.
 We are starting to prepare for our SATs with arithmetic fluency and reasoning practise in our lessons.
 We continue to encourage the children to be proficient in their times tables as this is something which is vital for every aspect of mathematics.

 We encourage all children to demonstrate a high standard of behaviour at all times in order to create a safe, respectful and happy learning environment.

 Each class has participated in the process of making a set of ‘Golden Rules.’
 The children have agreed to follow the rules as they understand that this will help their learning.

 Respecting each other and all members of staff is expected and reflects the ethos of our school.

 The children are required to listen carefully and to develop their self-control and concentration in class and in the playground.

 Working together with parents and guardians plays a big part in establishing good relationships and standards of behaviour.

-In preparation for secondary school in September, we are encouraging children to take an active role in their own learning.
-During the second half of the summer term the homework focus will now be on practising lines/songs/dances and occasional project based work.
+We are encouraging children to take an active role in their own learning as they will soon be coming to the end of their time at primary school.
+We will be giving out a larger volume of homework both weekly and during holidays.
 We expect the children to take responsibility over their own learning and to organise their workload accordingly.
 Failure to submit homework on time will result in detention.